opensvc/docs.opensvc.com/source/compliance.objects/keyval.rst

           - ">="
           - "<"
           - "<="
+          - "IN"
         Help: The comparison operator to use to check the parameter current value.
-The 'reset' operator can be used to avoid duplicate occurence of the same keyword.
+The 'reset' operator can be used to avoid duplicate occurence of the same keyword (prepend a key reset before the key sets).
+The IN operator verifies the current value is one of the target list member.
+On fix, if the check is in error, it sets the first target list member.
+A "IN" operator value must be a JSON formatted list.
       -
         Id: value
         Label: Value